ZINKUNO/electrothon-ch/README.md

 If Streamlit installation fails, try using a virtual environment: python -m venv venv and source venv/bin/activate (or venv\Scripts\activate on Windows) before installing

 ## 📞 Support
-Having trouble with VerbalMate AI?
+Having trouble with SpeakPro AI?
 Open an issue on our GitHub repository or reach out to our development team.
 ## 🙏 THANK YOU
-We appreciate your interest in VerbalMate AI!
+We appreciate your interest in SpeakPro AI!
 We're constantly working to improve conversational skills for everyone.
 ## 📱 Connect With Us
    ### email:adoranto737@gmail.com